L – Arginine

 - ^ ab Jabecka A, et al. Oral L-arginine supplementation in patients with mild arterial hypertension and its effect on plasma level of asymmetric dimethylarginine, L-citruline, L-arginine and antioxidant status.
 Eur Rev Med Pharmacol Sci.
 (2012)

-- ^ ab c d e Wilson AM, et al. L-arginine supplementation in peripheral arterial disease: no benefit and possible harm.
+- ^ ab c d e Wilson AM, et al. L-arginine supplementation in peripheral arterial condition: no benefit and possible harm.
 Circulation.
 (2007)

-- ^ ab Teerlink T. Letter by Teerlink regarding article, "L-arginine supplementation in peripheral arterial disease: no benefit and possible harm".
+- ^ ab Teerlink T. Letter by Teerlink regarding article, "L-arginine supplementation in peripheral arterial condition: no benefit and possible harm".
 Circulation.
 (2008)

 - ^Bliss TV, Collingridge GL.
 A synaptic model of memory: long-term potentiation in the hippocampus.
 Nature.
 (1993)